 The Lake Superior Estuarium

 A Gathering Place

-With support from NOAA and UW-Extension, the Reserve is in the midst of renovating a disused building on Barker’s Island for our new public learning center, The Lake Superior Estuarium, which we expect to open in fall 2017.
-This new public space will become a destination for residents and tourists alike.
-Through interpretive exhibits, visitors will learn of the interdependence between our local natural systems and economy.
+With support from NOAA and UW-Extension, the Reserve renovated a disused building on Barker’s Island for our new public learning center, The Lake Superior Estuarium.
+This new public space has become a destination for residents and tourists alike.
+Through interpretive exhibits, visitors learn of the interdependence between our local natural systems and economy.